Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 • The child can keep private any information about services that the

-Section 2:
+• Section 2:

-• The child/adolescent can keep private any of their information regarding family planning, emergency contraception, abortion, sexually transmitted infection testing and treatment, HIV testing, treatment and prevention, prenatal care, labor and delivery services, drug and alcohol treatment, or sexual assault services.
+• The child/youth can keep private any of their information regarding family planning, emergency contraception, abortion, sexually transmitted infection testing and treatment, HIV testing, treatment and prevention, prenatal care, labor and delivery services, drug and alcohol treatment, or sexual assault services.

 • Section 2 must be completed unless any of the following reasons apply:

-• child does not meet age requirement;
+• Child/youth does not meet age requirement;

-• child is not able/willing to complete.
+• child/youth is not able/willing to complete.

-4. DOH-5203 Health Home Consent Release of Educational Records
+3. DOH-5203 Health Home Consent Release of Educational Records

-The DOH-5203 is for consent to release educational records to a Health Home for children and adolescents who have been enrolled in a Health Home, if the child/adolescent is enrolled in school.
-It includes information on what educational records and with whom educational records can be shared.
-Consent for release of educational records for children and adolescents under age 18 must be provided by the parent as defined in Question 5 of the DOH-5203.
+Consent for release of educational records for children and youths under age 18 must be provided by the parent as defined in Question 5 of the DOH-5203.
 Consent for release of educational records for those aged 18 and over must be provided by the individual.

 New York State Education (NYSED) requires a different consent to release educational records because they are covered by Family Educational Rights and Privacy Act (FERPA) and not the Health Insurance Portability and Accountability Act (HIPAA).
 The definition of parent in DOH-5203 is also different from other Health Home consent forms.
 Please refer to DOH-5203 for the complete definition of parent, guardian or legally authorized representative.